Chungking Express: Release

 In August 1994, the film was selected to compete for the Golden Leopard at the 47th Locarno Film Festival.

 On 8 March 1996, the film began a limited theatrical run in North America through Quentin Tarantino's Rolling Thunder distribution company under Miramax.
 The Region 1 DVD was distributed by Rolling Thunder as Tarantino is an admirer of Wong Kar-wai.

 Chungking Express was released by The Criterion Collection on DVD and Blu-ray Disc (its first release in that format) in 2008.
 Criterion has since reclaimed the rights and the film is available on its streaming platform, the Criterion Channel (as of 2022).
 In 2021, it was remastered and rereleased by Criterion as part of its Blu-ray box set The World of Wong Kar Wai.

 Reception

 Box office

-Chungking Express earned HK$7,678,549 during its Hong Kong run.
-In the United States, opening on four screens, it grossed $32,779 ($8,194 per screen) in its opening weekend.
-Playing at 20 theatres at its widest point, it went on to gross $600,200 total.
+Chungking Express had a limited theatrical release in the United States beginning on March 8, 1996.
+It was distributed by Rolling Thunder Pictures and Miramax.
+It opened on four screens grossing US$32,779 in its opening weekend, and went on to earn $600,200 domestically across its entire run.
+Internationally the film performed strongest in South Korea, accumulating a lifetime gross of $2,279,668 across five releases.
+Other international markets included Italy at $47,219, Portugal at $36,733, and Hong Kong at $169,112.
+Across all releases, the film has earned a worldwide total of $3,290,727.